 Customized Governance Consulting and Workshops admin

-While our Mastering the Board Game™, other introductory workshops, Board Performance System™ and GPS System™ protocols meet the needs of many clients, Charney Associates actively tailors services to meet the specific needs relevant to each clients’ organization’s lifecycle and/or governance improvement efforts.
+While our Mastering the Board Game™, other introductory workshops, Board Performance System™ and GPS System™ protocols meet the needs of many clients, Charney Associates actively tailors services to meet the specific needs relevant to each client’s organization’s lifecycle and/or governance improvement efforts.

 Through our experiences serving hundreds of nonprofit, corporate and governmental boards (including self-perpetuating, elected and appointed boards), the following services have demonstrated great value to many clients.
 While face-to-face sessions have the greatest impact for most of our consultations, several of the workshop options listed below are also available in Webinar format.

-Using the “Board Rehearsal” model, detailed in The Board Member’s Playbook by renowned governance consultant/author Miriam Carver and Bill Charney, boards are led through “simulator”-type exercises.
-Utilizing a series of scenarios based upon actual or anticipated governance challenges, these exercises build the skills and confidence of board members, primarily by demonstrating how the use of existing policies identify logical and practical responses to nearly all governance challenges.
+Using the “Board Rehearsal” model, detailed in The Board Member’s Playbook by renowned governance consultants/authors Miriam Carver and Bill Charney, boards are led through “simulator”-type exercises.
+Utilizing a series of scenarios based upon actual or anticipated governance challenges, these exercises build the skills and confidence of board members, primarily by demonstrating how the use of existing policies identifies logical and practical responses to nearly all governance challenges.
 (2 hours)

-For boards wishing to take stock of their composition, structure, work focus, reputation, and/or efficiency in light of best practices that have evolved, Charney Associates tailors protocols to provide clients with a combination of internal and objective assessments of Board functions.
-Assessments include review of all governance documentation, administration of a board survey instrument customized specifically for the assessment objectives, and, in most cases, personal interviews with Board members and senior management.
-The deliverable – a Governance Assessment Report – provides actionable data, observations and recommendations for all aspects of Board work evaluated, ranging from basics (e.g. role of officers, board size and terms, Board/CEO relationship, etc.) to others that may be specifically targeted in the assessment (e.g. review of committee charters, executive compensation decision process, etc.).
+For boards wishing to take stock of their composition, structure, work focus, reputation, and/or efficiency in light of best practices that have evolved, Charney Associates tailors protocols to provide clients with a combination of internal and objective assessments of board functions.
+Assessments include review of all governance documentation, administration of a board survey instrument customized specifically for the assessment objectives, and, in most cases, personal interviews with board members and senior management.
+The deliverable – a Governance Assessment Report – provides actionable data, observations and recommendations for all aspects of board work evaluated, ranging from basics (e.g., role of officers, board size and terms, board/CEO relationship, etc.) to others that may be specifically targeted in the assessment (e.g., review of committee charters, executive compensation decision process, etc.).

 Gaining Confident Control: Ensuring Objective, Criteria-Based CEO Evaluation

-Incorporating Policy Governance principles as the basis of CEO performance evaluation strengthens the Board/CEO relationship, and ensures systematic and objective fulfillment of a Board’s oversight responsibilities.
+Incorporating Policy Governance principles as the basis of CEO performance evaluation strengthens the board/CEO relationship, and ensures systematic and objective fulfillment of a board’s oversight responsibilities.
 Through the preparation of brief, focused reports (thus consuming far less time for board oversight), boards are able to review policies and attain assurance that performance criteria have been met.
 These reports promote meaningful policy dialogue between board and staff by communicating how staff interprets the board’s policy language, greatly reducing the likelihood of surprises down the road.
 (2 hours)